CharleneMcKeown/DevOps-and-Containers/README.md

 ## Deploy Kubernetes Service and supporting services

 > **Important!** If you already deployed an AKS cluster, all you need to do is create an Azure SQL DB and an Azure Container Registry.
 You can do this manually, or create a 'Templated Deployment' in the Azure portal, and use the 'supportingservices.json' template in this repo.
-Once completed, skip to 'Create an Azure DevOps account and generate a demo project'.
+Once completed, skip to [Create an Azure DevOps account and generate a demo project](https://github.com/CharleneMcKeown/DevOps-and-Containers#create-an-azure-devops-account-and-generate-a-demo-project
+).

 <img src="screenshots/templatedeployment.PNG" alt="templated deployment" width="600px"/>